wcarson99/adventurers-choice/docs/BACKLOG.md

 - [ ] **Slice 13.8**: "Carry the Fallen" mechanic (remains have weight, must be brought to town)
 - [ ] **Slice 13.9**: Improvised solutions (use Food/consumables to bypass attribute requirements)
 - [ ] **Slice 13.10**: Multiple solution paths per encounter (Primary vs. Alternate approaches)
+- [ ] **Slice 13.11**: Focus free action mechanic
+  - **Core Concept:** Focus is a free action (like Move and Wait) that grants a bonus to the next skill-based action
+  - **Scaling:** Bonus = `max(INT, WIS)` (mental focus/awareness)
+  - **Thematic:** "Focusing your chi" for accuracy, meditating for spell casting, focusing on person for CHA persuasion
+  - **Design Questions:**
+    - How does bonus apply? (+X to check, -X stamina cost, allows attempting harder actions, or skill-specific?)
+    - When does focus expire?
+(Lost on movement?
+After using bonus?
+After X turns?)
+    - Can you stack focus?
+(One at a time?
+Multiple focuses?
+Focus intensity?)
+    - How does focus work with deterministic checks?
+(Allow attempting actions above attribute?
+Just reduce costs?)
+  - **Implementation Note:** Impact must be designed on a skill-by-skill basis (STR push, DEX disarm, CHA persuade, etc. may have different focus effects)

 ### UI/UX Enhancements